 Hostels form an integral part of every IIT students’ life.
 The hostels are well equipped with necessary infrastructure and mess facilities.
 First year students stay in double-sharing hostel rooms with their batchmates.

 The transition of your ward, from your loving and caring hands to a completely new competitive environment of IIT could occasionally cause adjustment problems in the initial period of their stay.
 Many students find it difficult getting used to a roommate and hostel life for the first time.
 Sometimes, cultural, social and language differences further delay the settling process.
-As ISMP, we help the freshmen have a smooth transition so that this settling process is as short as possible and your ward feels comfortable in this new setting quickly.
+As mentors, we help the freshmen have a smooth transition so that this settling process is as short as possible and your wards feel comfortable in this new setting quickly.

 Some important issues:

 Ragging in any form is strictly banned in the campus.
 The student should report any such untoward incident to his/her mentor immediately.
 We assure you that it will be dealt with confidentiality and with highest priority.
 We believe that you will be reassured by the steps that have been taken by the institute to prevent ragging.
 Interaction of the freshmen with seniors (other than the appointed mentors) is heavily curtailed during their first month, so they get time to adjust.
 Strict penalties are very much in place, and mentors are always available to resolve any situations promptly.
 Rest assured, ragging has all but vanished from the IIT-Bombay campus.

 However, it is expected that the freshmen develop a healthy rapport with seniors as they themselves are amongst the brightest in the country and excel at various activities.
 In fact, a healthy senior junior interaction has been the hallmark of this institute and we would like to maintain that.